Tag

 That’s all he needed.
 He poured her a lime soda, “Give me a few minutes.”

 “Both.”
 No more talking.
 She ate.
 He watched her.
-It was good to see her like this, like back when.
+It was good to see her like this.

 “Don’t go yet–” He went back through the curtain, into the back room.